raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 We will now graph these calculations, and being located the top left corner of the plot indicates a really ideal model, i.e. a False Positive Rate of 0 and True Positive Rate of 1, whereas an ROC curve that is at a 45 degree is indicative of a model that is essentially randomly guessing.

 We also calculated the Area under the Curve or AUC, the AUC is used as a metric to differentiate the predicion power for those with the disease and those without it.
-Typically a value closer to one means that our model was able to differentiate correctly from a random sample of the two target classes of two patients which had and which didn't have the disease.
+Typically a value closer to one means that our model was able to differentiate correctly from a random sample of the two target classes of two patients with and without the disease.

 ```python